Beginning Date: 2009

 Completion Date: Ongoing

-This landscape-level restoration project, which includes the reconfiguration of the parking lot, is designed to bring back natural function to the creek, freshwater wetlands, intermittent tidal lagoon, and dunes.
+This landscape-level restoration project, which included the reconfiguration of the parking lot, was designed to bring back natural function to the creek, freshwater wetlands, intermittent tidal lagoon, and dunes.

 Since 2009, NPS and Parks Conservancy staff have worked together to improve habitat for endangered coho salmon and threatened steelhead trout, maintain habitat for threatened California red-legged frogs, decrease flooding on nearby roads, and create a self-sustaining ecosystem that requires minimal future intervention.

 Over 20,000 native wetland and upland plants—grown at the nearby Redwood Creek Nursery—are planted by school, community, and corporate volunteer groups each year.
 These native plant communities will help prevent further erosion and create important habitat for native wildlife.

 - Connecting the recently excavated new creek channel with the old creek bed.

 - Decommissioning the Levee Road to restore the natural function between the creek and floodplain.